plimdim/bash-scripts/downloads-with-tor/README.md

-## Bash scripts to download software from github and other places through The tor network.
+## Bash scripts to download software from github and other places through the Tor network.